 Consolidating data from multiple is a complex process.
 MS Excel has no direct function or formula for this.
 There is one way that is Excel Power Query.
 This Power query can easily consolidate data from multiple workbooks into a single worksheet in Excel.

-3 Examples to Consolidate Data from Multiple Workbooks in a Single Worksheet
+How to Consolidate Data from Multiple Workbooks in a Single Worksheet: 3 Examples

 Here, we will discuss 3 examples based on Excel Power Query to consolidate data from multiple workbooks into a single worksheet.